The Philips Hue Smart Plug is the best model for anyone who needs a wide range of control options for their smart home’s lighting.

 Required Hue Hub sold separately.

-Easy, straightforward setup.
-Small in size and only takes up 1 plug space.
+Boasts an easy, straightforward setup.
+It is small in size and only takes up a single plug space.
 Includes scheduling settings.

 Some did not like the app, or that you needed it for setup.